alextanhongpin/ideas/thoughts.md

 ## Speed vs quality

 I had a 1-on-1 with my lead, and I mention that development is slow.
 And then he mentioned that we want to focus more on quality.
 At that time, I was wondering why most people think that we can't have both quality and speed.

+## Quantity vs speed

+How come an organiziation with more than 1000 engineers can't release quality products in track time?
+The answer is people are the bottleneck, it doesn't matter.